Adolf Meyer (psychiatrist): Contributions to psychology

 Meyer's main contribution was in his ideas of psychobiology, where he focused on addressing all biological, social and psychological factors and symptoms pertaining to a patient.
 Meyer coined the term "ergasiology", which has Greek roots for "working" and "doing", as another way to classify psychobiology.
 One of his ideas was that mental illnesses were a product of a dysfunctional personality and not from the pathology of the brain.
 He also stressed the idea that social and biological factors that affect someone throughout their entire life should be heavily considered when diagnosing and treating a patient.
 Another contribution of Meyer was that he was one of the earlier psychologists that supported occupational therapy.
 He thought there was an important connection between the activities of an individual and their mental health.
 Taking this into consideration he looked for community based activities and services to aid people with everyday living skills.

 Meyer was a strong believer in the importance of empiricism, and advocated repeatedly for a scientific, and, particularly, a biological approach to understanding mental illness.
 He hoped that the Phipps Clinic would help put mental illness on the same ground as every other human illness.
 He insisted that patients could best be understood through consideration of their "psychobiological" life situations.
 He reframed mental disease as biopsychosocial "reaction types" rather than as biologically specifiable natural disease entities.
 In 1906, he reframed dementia praecox as a "reaction type", a discordant bundle of maladaptive habits that arose as a response to biopsychosocial stressors.

 Meyer was also involved with the Eugenics Records Office, which he viewed as a natural extension of the mental hygiene movement which he helped to create.
 He served on the advisory council of the American Eugenics Society for 12 years, from 1923 to 1935.
 Meyer's views on eugenics have not yet been studied closely and his association with the Eugenics Record Office cannot be equated straightforwardly with the extremism of some eugenicists, especially in light of the fact that the fundamental premise of Meyerian psychobiology contradicted the genetic determinism that underpinned scientific racism in the first half of the twentieth century.

+Meyer had oversight over Henry Cotton, who ran a psychiatric hospital which regularly extracted the teeth and organs from patients, resulting in about a 45% death rate.
+Cotton believed that nearly all psychiatric problems could be resolved through the complete removal of teeth and subjected hundreds of patients to this treatment, over their objections and resistance.
+Although Meyer knew that Cotton's psychiatric hospital was a torture chamber, he actively prevented news of this from reaching the general public and praised Cotton publicly while burying investigations by other doctors.
+In Madhouse: A Tragic Tale of Megalomania and Modern Medicine, Andrew Scull faults Meyer for this decision.